Rkil3/Rkil3.github.io/README.md

 ![image2](https://cdn.sparkfun.com//assets/parts/5/8/0/3/10811-03.jpg)

 Next step is to grab **2x** 4 Double AA Battery Power Pack and the Power Adapter.
-These need to fit in between the body
+These need to fit in between the body and make sure to have 2 of each.
+This is important because when the Rambling Wreck is wireless, it needs to have both to power the whole integrated system.

 ## Step 3